Looking for things to do when visiting the Grampians? Don’t worry we’ve got you covered.

 HALLS GAP OFFERS COUNTLESS CHOICES OF HIKES & TRAILS WAITING FOR YOU TO EMBARK ON, BUT IF YOU"RE IN A PICKLE CHOOSING A TRAIL, WE'RE HERE TO HELP.

 The Pinnacle is something not to be missed.
-Whether you’re exploring with the kids or are experience hiker looking for a little something extra, the Pinnacle has a number of access trails, making it perfect for everyone.
+Whether you're exploring with the kids or are an experienced hiker looking for a little something extra, the Pinnacle has a number of access trails, making it perfect for everyone.

 More info: The Pinnacle

 Time: 45 minutes to 1-hour return